George-PR/gamelet/README.md

 A starter program for JS games.

+# JavaScript

+Game developed for the purposes of learning JavaScript.

 ## Usage

 1. Include gamelet.js in an HTML document containing an element with an id of 'ball'.